 Golden’s book, “Spy Schools: How The CIA, FBI, and Foreign Intelligence Secretly Exploit America’s Universities,” was published by Henry Holt in October 2017.
 Spy novelist John Le Carre praised it as “timely and shocking,” and former U.S. Homeland Security Secretary Janet Napolitano called it a “must-read.”
 He is the co-author, with ProPublica reporter Renee Dudley, of "The Ransomware Hunting Team," which was published by Farrar, Straus and Giroux in fall 2022.
 Amazon made it an "editor's pick" for best nonfiction of the year, and the New York Times described it as "brilliant."

-Golden spent 17 years as a staff reporter at The Boston Globe, including a stint on its Spotlight team, and served as senior editor for investigations at Conde Nast Portfolio.
-Among other honors, he has won three George Polk awards, three National Headliner awards, the Sigma Delta Chi award, the Gerald Loeb Award, the Overseas Press Club Award, the New York Press Club Gold Keyboard award, and two Education Writers Association Grand Prizes.
+Golden spent 17 years as a staff reporter at the Boston Globe, including a stint on its Spotlight team, and served as senior editor for investigations at Conde Nast Portfolio.
+Among other honors, he has won three George Polk awards, three National Headliner awards, the Sigma Delta Chi award, the Gerald Loeb Award, the Overseas Press Club award, the New York Press Club Gold Keyboard award and two Education Writers Association Grand Prizes.
 He was a finalist for the 2011 Pulitzer Prize for public service for a series exposing recruiting abuses by for-profit colleges.
-A Harvard College graduate, he was a John S. Knight Journalism Fellow at Stanford in 1997-98.
+A Harvard College graduate, he was a John S. Knight Journalism Fellow at Stanford in 1998-99.